Yokohama Tire Retread Company Limited (YTR)

 Message from the President

-The retread tires that we produce for trucks and buses make it possible to reduce the amount of resources used in tire production, while the CO2 emissions in the retread tire manufacturing process are roughly 60% lower than emissions in the production of new tires; our environmentally-friendly retread tires thus embody the 3R principles of Reduce, Reuse and Recycle.
+Used tires are recycled as a resource, and the amount of CO2 emissions can be reduced by about 65% compared to new tires, while the CO2 emissions in the retread tire manufacturing process are roughly 60% lower than emissions in the production of new tires; our environmentally-friendly retread tires thus embody the 3R principles of Reduce, Reuse and Recycle.

-Within the context of the Yokohama Rubber policy of being “a company having world-class strengths in technologies for protecting the environment,” we recognize that we have a mission to provide retread tires in response to customer demand.
-We are continuing our production and sales activities, while striving for harmonious coexistence with related companies and local communities, and taking “safety,” “the environment,” “quality” and “compliance” as our watchwords.
+In the uncertain economy, as a member of the Yokohama Rubber Group, we will continue our production and sales activities, based on the basic management policy of "contributing to our customers through the manufacture of safe and reliable products,", while striving for harmonious coexistence with related companies and local communities, and taking “safety,” “the environment,” “quality” and “compliance” as our watchwords.

 The department responsible for matters of accounting and the closing of accounts undergoes regular audits by corporate auditors and the Internal Audit Department.
 Improvements are implemented promptly in response to any identified issues.
 We also work hard to ensure that there is no non-compliance with regulatory requirements and no unintentional errors or omissions in the manner in which we do business.
 Furthermore, by conducting employee compliance training on a monthly basis, we are aiming to strengthen employees’ compliance awareness, while also starting work on improvements to operational systems; the improved systems are scheduled to begin operation in fiscal 2019, and we will be taking steps to realize a further heightening of operational transparency.